bukhari-hamzamukhtar/AQI-Forecaster/README.md

 * A **Hugging Face Token** (Read permission) to download the model.
 [Get one here](https://huggingface.co/settings/tokens).

 ### Method 1: Docker (Recommended)
-[cite_start]This ensures you run the exact same environment as the production deployment[cite: 104].
+This ensures you run the exact same environment as the production deployment.

 1.  **Clone the repository:**
     ```bash